 One of my favourite pigments to add to my art is Powertex Bister.
 The slightly muted colours create a gorgeous atmosphere in a painting and the ink is perfect for flowing around the textures on my canvas.

-Powertex Bister is an ink with a natural base made from walnut shells.
 The Powertex sprays that I use come in a natural brown ink and six other tints.
 They are also available in granule form, to mix yourself or apply to a wet Powertex surface for texture as well as colour.
 While Bister is water reactive after drying it can be varnished successfully using a spray to preserve it’s colour and texture.
+This is my first article about using Bister.
+You can read my second article about Bister granules here.

 I have my favourites of course but the range of tints looks like this.
 I tend towards the Blue in my projects and paintings but the Mahogany is beautifully deep.